cristianoc/arc-agi-2-abstraction-dataset/dsl/DSL.md

   - No data structure mutation: `list[i] = ...`, `dict[k] = ...`
   - No attribute mutation: `obj.attr = ...`
   - ⚠️ **Currently not enforced**: No variable reassignment (`x = ...; x = ...`)
+- **Recursion**: No self- or mutual recursion in helpers or the top-level function; no fixpoint/Y combinators.
 - **Stateful constructs**: No `try`, `with`, `class`, `global`, `nonlocal`
 - **Decorators**: No `@decorator` on helpers
 - **Side effects**: No I/O, no randomness, no external state